In The Mail: Check Point Swing Laser

 Update: Read the full Check Point Swing Laser Review

 The Check Point Swing Laser kit has two parts.
 The first consists of two green laser pointers on a cradle that attaches to your club.
 The second is a long cloth banner with a stripe down the center.

 The idea is to practice a perfectly aligned takeaway by keeping the laser beams focused on the line on the banner as you draw the club back.

-For what it’s worth, this device was developed in consultation with famed golf instructor Chris Foley.
 The idea is that if you can get the club into the proper positions on the way back, you are far more likely to make a good swing through.

 Proper grip, setup, alignment, and takeaway.
 Then the swing takes care of itself.

 The downward facing laser corrects your swing path.
 The upward facing laser checks and corrects the swing plane.

 My swing plane is definitely off by the standards of this device.
 I find it interesting that in trying to keep the lasers on the line, I am feeling pulls on my shoulders in different places than I am used to.